KShebek/cbe504/main.typ

 == Integrated Rate Expressions <integrated-rate-expressions>

-When studying a new reaction of interest, one is typically interested in how the species concentrations change as a function of time, which is the focus of this subsection.
+When studying a new reaction of interest, one is typically interested in how the species concentrations change as a function of time.
+In this subsection, we will derive analytical expressions to describe this phenomenon.
 Throughout this subsection, we will make an important assumption:
 $ r_j equiv 1/V ((dif n_j) / (dif t)) = (dif [A_j]) / (dif t). $
 This implies that we have kinetic data from a reaction taking place with a constant volume batch reactor or that we are focusing on a specific volume element within the reacting vessel.